 Why Do We Need Endpoint Detection and Response?

 Organizations today receive a continuous barrage of attacks.
 These attacks range from simple, opportunistic attacks, such as a threat actor sending an email attachment with known ransomware in hopes that the endpoint is still vulnerable to the attack.
 With slightly more advanced attacks, threat actors might take known exploits or attack methods and attempt to hide them using evasion techniques such as running malware in memory.

 These advanced attacks rarely can be identified in real time.
 And oftentimes a security analyst must try to understand the intent of the activity to determine whether or not it’s malicious.
 So, while few attacks require detection and response, these attacks can be extremely destructive.
-Security teams need detection and response tools to find, investigate and stop them.
+Security teams need EDR solutions to find, investigate and stop them.

 Key Detection and Response Capabilities